jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 ***Voila!
 Now you have a live website with a Mapbox map!***

 If you don't follow how every line of code works, that's OK!
 At this point it is important to understand that you added several chunks for code.
-Some for the map, some for the legend, and some for interactivity.
-You could add your own data to a Mapbox Style, add that style to this map, make a few changes to the legend and you can make this interactive map your own!
+Some for the map, some for the map controls, some for the legend, and some for interactivity.
+You could you can make this interactive map your own by adding your own data to a new Mapbox Style, add that style to this map, make a few changes to the legend!

 <p align="center">
     <img src="https://media.giphy.com/media/Bj2UZgqqzUxwc/giphy.gif">